-Best Portable Air Conditioner – Top 5 Coolest Reviews for Feb.
-2017
+Best Portable Air Conditioner Reviews – Top 5 Coolest List for March, 2023 with Buying Guide

 Those fortunate to have central air conditioning in their home are the lucky ones when summer weather hits – lucky, at least until their summer utility bills show up.
 A portable room air conditioner unit is often seen as the “next best choice” – until a family finds itself shoulder to shoulder, trying to eat dinner, while crammed into the bedroom where the wall mounted air conditioner unit is located.

 Central air is expensive to install and operate.
 Wall or window units (non-portable units) can also cost big money when buying a separate air conditioner for every room of the house.

 The “real” solution for many families is a portable ac unit, which can be wheeled from room to room as needed.

 Portable ac units may be best suited to those who live in apartments without A/C (or with A/C that doesn’t work properly), since landlords often don’t allow the installation of window air conditioners, or have rules and regulations which make it difficult to put in your own machine.

 But they’re also a great choice when normally-temperate climates don’t justify the expense of central air, or for workers whose offices get humid and toasty-hot in July and August.
 Some families even take a portable air conditioner with them on summer camping trips.

 When choosing one of these portable A/C units, the first consideration is naturally its cooling power (which is measured in BTUs); after all, if a machine isn’t powerful enough to cool the rooms where it will be used you’re throwing money away – and if the machine is too powerful it’s simply overkill.
 As a guideline figure, you’ll need 5,000 BTUs for a smaller bedroom, while you may need 15,000 BTUs for a large living room.